Ritchie454/VertGreen-1/readme.md

 Vert is a selfhosted and highly modified version of the discord bot FredBoat (A music bot), It is designed to be completely lag free too!
 You can activate the bot using <<help

+You can find some more info here: http://kurozu.me/

 You can donate on Patron below!

 [![Donate](https://kurozu.me/DonateButton.png)](https://www.patreon.com/VertGreen)